WebReflection/redefine/README.md

 > **jonz** ...
 Right now this *syntax seems like obfuscation but the patterns it supports are what I've always wanted*, I wonder if it will ever become familiar.

-So you are right guys, the way ES5 lets us implemented amazing new patterns and possibilities is even hard to understand or imagine.
+So you are right guys, the way ES5 lets us implement amazing new patterns and possibilities is even hard to understand or imagine.
 This is why `redefine.js` comes with a pattern many other programming languages can only dream about: the efficient and performance oriented lazy inherited getter replaced with a direct property access!

     // what you would do today in ES3 classes function MyClass() {